slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*

 > *'Politician is a profession that doesn't like risk.
 Decisions are made on the lowest risk of offending anybody.'*

+> *'I love individuals.
+I hate groups of people.
+I hate a group of people with a ‘common purpose’.
+Because pretty soon they have little hats.
+And armbands.
+And fight songs.
+And a list of people they’re going to visit at 3am.
+So, I dislike and despise groups of people.
+But I love individuals.' -- George Carlin*

 <!--
 para reduzir a corrupção deve-se diminuir o nr de pessoas envolvidas em processos analógicos.